 Onychomadesis (painless nail shedding) is common during convalescence.
 Aseptic meningitis Aseptic meningitis Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more may complicate atypical HFMD, but most patients recover uneventfully.

 Infection with EV-71 may be accompanied by severe neurologic manifestations (eg, meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
 It may result from infections, other disorders, or reactions to drugs.
 Severity and acuity vary.
-Findings typically include... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , polio-like paralysis).
+Findings typically include... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , polio-like paralysis).
 Morbidity and mortality are significantly higher with EV-71 than with coxsackievirus A16 or other enteroviruses.
-A recent cluster EV-71-associated neurologic disease was noted in the US in 2018 (1 Reference Hand-foot-and-mouth disease (HFMD) is a febrile disorder usually caused by coxsackievirus A16, enterovirus 71, or other enteroviruses.
+A recent cluster EV-71-associated neurologic disease was noted in the US in 2018 ( 1 Reference Hand-foot-and-mouth disease (HFMD) is a febrile disorder usually caused by coxsackievirus A16, enterovirus 71, or other enteroviruses.
 Infection causes a vesicular eruption on the hands, feet... read more ).

 The diagnosis of HFMD is usually made clinically.